Enfield Shakers Historic District (Connecticut): History

 The Enfield Shaker community was the only Shaker settlement in Connecticut (others were in Massachusetts, New Hampshire, New York, Indiana, Ohio, Kentucky) and was significant for its garden-seed business.
 The Enfield settlement, was founded in the 1780s, and lasted until 1917.
 There were three distinct centers of development, called "families" by the Shakers.
-Some of their land was taken for construction of the Enfield Correctional Institute, a state prison.
+In 1930, 1600 acres of the former settlement were purchased by the State of Connecticut to establish a new prison farm[3]; eventually becoming the state's largest prison complex.

 The district included all 15 buildings that survive, out of about six times as many existing in 1917.
 In 1978, the surviving buildings include a meetinghouse, a large brick residence, an ice house, five barns, a sawmill, a slaughterhouse, a laundry, and several workshops, in three village-like clusters.
 Most of these buildings date to the period 1830–60, when the community was at its height.
 These buildings, as well as a portion of Shaker-developed landscape are located mainly on the west side of Taylor Road between Moody Road in the south and Sandhill Road to the north.
 A few buildings are on Cybulski Road north of Moody, nearly surrounded by modern development.